The Best Countries to Outsource Software Development in 2019 Overview

 Outsourcing has become a common solution in the recent for battling the IT talent gap, scaling development capabilities and cutting some operational costs in tow.
-As a result, there plenty of software companies on the market, offering quick access to the needed tech, expertise and the programmers.
+As a result, their plenty of software companies on the market, offering quick access to the needed tech, expertise, and programmers.
 In fact, by 2021 the global software development outsourcing market will reach $843B in value.

 So where exactly should you go looking for a new team of software developers?
 Asia (India and China primarily) and Central/Eastern Europe (Poland, Ukraine, Romania, and Belarus) are strong contenders.